Genevieve Lowes, Child & Adolescent Psychotherapist

 Today’s teenagers and young people increasingly struggle with social anxieties, feelings of panic and mood swings which cause immense distress.

-What are the worrying signs?
+What are the worrying signs in very young children?

 Parents of very young children can worry when their child becomes withdrawn, or exhibits behaviour which is challenging.
 Your child may have difficulties with sleeping, eating, crying and sometimes toileting.
 They may be struggling with learning, with friendships, with bullying, excessive worrying or obsessive behaviours.
 Children can have fears, nightmares, psychosomatic symptoms and may not be able to explain, or even know, what is really troubling them.